Storyboarding Tips for Marketing Videos & Free Storyboard Template

 Tip #3: Your Storyboard

 Finally, it’s time to bring your shot list to life with some quick illustrations to help you visualize your video.
 Use your shot list and your script to guide your storyboard, including a brief description of the frame below your illustration of each shot.
+You can use a marketing video storyboard template or build your own storyboard marketing layout from scratch.

 Go Ahead, Shoot Outside Your Storyboard